-This document provides answers to frequently asked questions about BigQuery Table ACL.
+This document provides answers to frequently asked questions about the table access policy.

 What actions are logged?

-When I copy data to a new table, are the table ACLs automatically copied?
+When I copy data to a new table, are the table access policies automatically copied?

-No. When you copy data to a new table, any table ACLs on the source table are not automatically copied.
+No. When you copy data to a new table, any table access policies on the source table are not automatically copied.
 If you want a table ACL on a new table created via copy, you need to explicitly set a table ACL on the new table.

-If I delete a table and recreate it, are the table ACLs preserved?
+If I delete a table and recreate it, are the table access policies preserved?

 No. If you delete a table and then recreate with the same name, you need to explicitly set the table ACL because BigQuery considers it a new table.